 A lesson in zen

 At Black Tomato we like to mix the ying with the yang, so following your stay in the capital we’ll whisk you away (at 260km an hour to be precise) on the legendary bullet train and head southwest for an hour to Hakone National Park.
-Famed for its hot springs and glorifying views of the one and only Mount Fuji, spend your time here relaxing at Gora Kadan for two blissful nights.
-This traditional Japanese retreat is sure to awaken your senses to the natural beauty of the area, with the added bonus of a few world-class spa treatments.
-If you’re feeling more energetic, trace the cobbled remains of Old Tokaido Road, the ancient highway that joined Tokyo and Kyoto during the Edo period and is best preserved in this area.
+Famed for its hot springs and glorifying views of the one and only Mount Fuji, spend your time relaxing at Ginyu Hakone for two blissful nights.
+This traditional Japanese retreat is sure to awaken your senses to the natural beauty of the area, with spectacular views over the river and mountains.
+If you’re feeling more energetic, trace the cobbled remains of Old Tokaido Road, the ancient highway that joined Tokyo and Kyoto during the Edo period, and is best preserved in this area.

 Ramen in Kyoto